xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 `condition ? expression1 : expression2`

--
+commonly used when an **if** statement is too verbose

 ```
-x < y ? x : y //gives the smaller of x and y
+x < y ? x : y // gives the smaller of x and y

 ```

 -